w3c/wai-website/pages/teach-advocate/contacting-orgs.md

 *   **color combinations** - It's hard to read some of the product descriptions because the colors make it hard to see the text.
 I have problems with blue/yellow and blue/orange color combinations.
 *   **alt text** - I'm using a screen reader to listen to your website.
 Screen readers can’t read images; they read the alt text from the code.
 The images on this page are missing alt text.
 For example, I hear "240.gif" which my friend tells me is an image for Special Discounts.
 *   **distracting animations** - I found the home page very confusing and it was difficult to find the information I wanted with all the animated things all over the page.
 They kept drawing my attention away from what I was trying to read.
 *   **captions** - I was told there are good video tutorials on your website.
 But I cannot get much information from the videos because I can't hear them.
-They videos are missing captions.
+The videos are missing captions.

 {::nomarkdown}
 {% include box.html type="end" %}